unknown-arc/Toolkit/apk/main sub-apps/UniversalConverter/Readme.md

 ✅ Green Icon: The feature is correctly configured and ready to use.

 ❌ Red Icon: The feature is disabled because a dependency (like FFmpeg) is missing or not found.
 If you see a red icon for audio conversion, please revisit Step 3.

-🐛 Troubleshooting
-If you encounter any issues, please refer to the Troubleshooting section in the main README.md file for common problems and their solutions.